craigxchen/craigxchen.github.io/coffee.md

 ### Currently brewing:

-Random coffees from Black & White Coffee Roasters; everything they have is good.
-Also the Columbian decaf that Sey carries.
-Brandywine's co-ferments are great too.
-I've recently discovered Mod Cup Coffee and Hex Coffee, both of which I love.
+Random coffees from Black & White Coffee Roasters, though I think they're less consistent than before.
+I quite like DAK Coffee Roasters.
+Driftaway has some nice coffees in their Rising Tide collection.

 ### What is specialty coffee?